stronghandsblockchain/iSHND-NewSource/README.md

 ## DeFi CrossChain dApps

 [Crosschain Bridge](https://pontem.network/posts/understanding-cross-chain-bridges), [Swaps](https://academy.binance.com/en/articles/atomic-swaps-explained), [Liquidity Pools](https://www.gemini.com/cryptopedia/what-is-a-liquidity-pool-crypto-market-liquidity), [Yield Farms](https://academy.binance.com/en/articles/what-is-yield-farming-in-decentralized-finance-defi) and other [dApps](https://cointelegraph.com/defi-101/what-are-dapps-everything-there-is-to-know-about-decentralized-applications), available at Descentralized and Centralized platforms in Binance, Ethereum, Solana, Tron and Polygon Networks.

-## The Future of StrongHands

-iSHND is born to bring equity and liquidity to the whole [StrongHands](http://www.stronghands.io) ecosystem.
-Our talented Team and the vibrating community will guide the future of StrongHands by constantly pursuing the cutting edge of technology.
-The main purpose is to bring people dignity, wealth distribution and a pulsating decentralized economy.

   ## Resources